code-philia/PhishLLM/README.md

 - Step 2: Credential-requiring-page Classification Model
   - Input: Webpage OCR results
   - Output: LLM chooses from A. credential-taking page B. non-credential-taking page
-- Step 3.1 Ranking Model (Activate if LLM chooses B from the last step):
+- Step 3.1 Ranking Model (Activate if LLM chooses B from last step):
   - Input: Webpage clickable UI elements (the webpage must be alive)
-  - Intermediate output: The Top-1 login UI
+  - Intermediate output: The most likely UI being a login button
   - Output: The page after clicking the UI
 - Step 3.2: Termination
   - Phishing alarm will be raised if